codewithheeren/Java/Day 7 [String Handling]/Reference Notes - Java Day 7.md

 **Note - Do the implementation on all above methods for better understanding**

-## 2. Why string is immutable and final in java ?
+## 2. Why string is immutable and final in java?
 <table>
     <tr>
         <td><a href="https://youtu.be/link-to-instanceof-video">